 As an independent organization with legal personality, the European Union also has its own legislative powers.
 While in the legal systems of the Member States Parliament represents the will of the people, in the European Union it is the representatives of the EU member states in the Council of the European Union (Council of Ministers) who play an important role in legislation.
 For binding acts of general application (regulations and directives), the European Parliament has a right of codecision, but the representatives of the governments of the Member States must also agree in these areas.
 The vast majority of EU laws are adopted jointly by the European Parliament and the Council of the European Union (Council of Ministers).

 On the one hand, the legal acts of the European Union are divided into legislative acts and non-legislative acts.
 On the other hand, they are classified in Article 288 TFEU according to their legal effects in:

 In principle, the adoption of EU legislative acts is as follows:

 - Commission proposal

 - Participation of the European Parliament to varying degrees (no participation, consultation, consent or equal consent)

 - Decision of the Council of the European Union (Council of Ministers)

-The difference in Parliament’s involvement thus constitutes the main difference in the different legislative procedures.
+The difference in the European Parliament’s involvement thus constitutes the main difference in the different legislative procedures.